-Contracts can be an essential part of freelancing as a graphic designer, but when you’re starting out, it’s not always clear what you must include.
+Design contracts can be an essential part of freelancing as a graphic designer, but when you’re starting out it’s not always clear what to include.
+Here’s how established designers conduct their businesses, how I’m dealing with potential clients, and a few useful design contract resources.

 How others deal with client contracts